Our Grants

 • Prevent or remedy toxic pollution.

 The Acorn Foundation has an open Letter of Inquiry (LOI) process, however, full proposals are accepted by invitation only.
-The LOI process will open May 2023.
 Please review the eligibility criteria and grantmaking guidelines to ensure your organization is a good fit.
 Organizations that meet the eligibility and funding criteria are encouraged to submit the letter of inquiry form.
 Please understand that even if your organization fits within the Acorn Foundation guidelines, due to limited funds, we are only able to invite full proposals from approximately 10% of the organizations that apply.

 Grant programs